linode/docs/docs/guides/development/python/how-to-import-python3-modules/index.md

 2
 {{< /output >}}

-### Importing Variables, Functions, and Classes Using Import
+### Import Variables, Functions, and Classes Using Import

 The same methods that apply to modules are also used with variables, functions, and classes.
 Functions are typically imported as part of an entire module or through the use of the `import ... from` directive.
 Classes are typically imported using the `from` command.